tusen-ai/naive-ui/demo/documentation/components/dataTable/enUS/customStyle.md

 # Custom Style

-> Row: Set row-class-name prop with a function to assign a class name to certain rows.
+Row: Set `row-class-name` prop to assign a class name to certain rows.

-> Column: Set className key to columns prop's object to assign a class name to a certain column.
+Column: Set `className` property on column object to assign a class name to a certain column.

 ```html
 <n-data-table